 Plane trees, also called London plane trees, are natural hybrids that developed in the wild in Europe.
-In French, the tree is called “platane à feuilles d’érable,” meaning platane tree with leaves like oaks.
+In French, the tree is called “platane à feuilles d’érable,” meaning platane tree with maple leaves.
 The plane tree is a member of the sycamore family and bears the scientific name Platanus x acerifolia.
 It is a tough, hardy tree with a lovely straight trunk and green leaves that are lobed like the leaves of oak trees.
 Read on for more plane tree information.

 Plane Tree Information

 London plane trees grow wild in Europe and are increasingly cultivated in the United States.
-These are tall, sturdy, easy-grow trees that can get to 100 feet tall and 80 feet wide.
+These are tall, sturdy, easy-grow trees that can get to 100 feet (30 m.) tall and 80 feet (24 m.) wide.

 The bark on London plane trees is very attractive.
 It is silvery taupe but flakes off in patches to create a camouflage pattern, revealing the olive green or cream-colored inner bark.
 The fruits are also ornamental, tan spikey balls that hang in groups from stalks.